GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-05-22 16:59:22 IST
+This content is dynamically generated in Indian Time (IST): 2026-05-22 19:24:56 IST

 Current Weather in Coimbatore:
-Temperature: 30.88 °C
+Temperature: 27.88 °C
-Condition: few clouds
+Condition: haze